TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/Computer_Program_Cards.md

 To connect to MIDI:
 * Connect the front panel USB-C connection to a computer with a MIDI sequencer
+* Cycle power on the Workshop System to ensure that the Workshop Computer connects to your computer.
 * Put the MIDI card into the Computer slot and press the little reset button next to the slot.
 * The LEDs should blink very briefly, then stop.
 The blinking means the card is looking for a computer, and it should find it almost immediately.
 * If the LEDs keep blinking, the Computer has not connected over USB.